 Anger, frustration, and disappointment are always the easiest response to a child who chooses sin, it comes spilling out, boiling over from the heart, a toxic wasteland…

-After calming down I went in and apologized for my outburst, assured her of my love, and wished that I could take it all back and have a redo.
-Now, I didn’t dismiss her behavior because her choice of laziness over responsibility needed to be addressed, but more than that she needed me to see PAST her failures to her BRILLIANT FUTURE.
+After calming down, I went in and apologized for my quick response that lacked grace and assured her of my love.
+I didn’t dismiss her behavior because her choice of laziness over responsibility needed to be addressed, but more than that, she needed me to see PAST her failures to her BRILLIANT FUTURE.

 She needs ME to see it because I am pretty sure she has no idea how amazing she really is.

 In her blindness she needs a picture of current hope and future joy painted for her.

 Don’t we all long for someone to do this for us?